 I’ve always loved my sweets but recently I’ve found myself feeling addicted to sugar.
-I’ve found it’s really hard to refrain from one sweet snack in the day.
+I’ve found it’s really hard to refrain from at least one sweet snack in the day.
 This has caused me to realise I may be battling an underlying blood sugar problem and I’m teaching my body bad habits that could damage my health in the future.

 Lets look at some things I was feeling…